GPSxtreme/notex-flutter/README.md

 ### Cloning

-1. Fork the repository from GitHub: [Syncia on GitHub](https://github.com/GPSxtreme/notex-flutter)
+1. Fork the repository from GitHub: [Notex-flutter on GitHub](https://github.com/GPSxtreme/notex-flutter)

 2. Clone your forked repository onto your local machine:
     ```